Sports court upholds soccer bans on Russian teams

 Ukrainian clubs will play their European games next season at neutral venues abroad, with Shakhtar planning to host games in Poland.

-UEFA said it “takes note of the CAS decisions today which dismissed the appeals” from the Russian federation and clubs.
-FIFA said it has also taken note of the CAS decision.
+UEFA said it ”takes note of the CAS decisions today which dismissed the appeals” from the Russian federation and clubs.
+There was no immediate response from FIFA.

 After the invasion began in February, Poland, Sweden and the Czech Republic all pledged to boycott World Cup qualifying playoff games against Russia scheduled for March.
 That left UEFA and FIFA to choose between excluding Russia or potentially allowing the Russian team to qualify by default.